-Basel IV/CRD IV/EU Banking Reforms
+Basel III Reforms /CRD IV/EU Banking Reforms

-Regulatory requirements with respect to capital adequacy and liquidity, as proposed by the Basel Committee on Banking Supervision (the Basel Committee) and being implemented in the European Union through, among others, the CRD IV Directive and the CRR, as these are amended from time to time.
+Regulatory requirements with respect to capital adequacy and liquidity, as proposed by the Basel Committee on Banking Supervision (the Basel Committee) and being implemented in the European Union through, among others, the CRD IV and the CRR, as these are amended from time to time.
 These requirements are subject to ongoing change, and are expected to become more stringent.
-This is especially due to the implementation and entry into force of the change to CRD IV Directive by virtue of Directive (EU) 2019/878 (CRD V) (which was implemented for the most part in Dutch law as of 29 December 2020) and the CRR by virtue of Regulation (EU) 2019/876 (CRR II) (which for the most part applies as of 28 June 2021) included in the EU banking package adopted in April 2019 (the EU Banking Reforms) and the finalised Basel III reforms as published on 7 December 2017 (the Basel III Reforms) (informally referred to as Basel IV).
+This is especially due to the implementation and entry into force of the change to CRD IV by virtue of Directive (EU) 2019/878 (CRD V) (which was implemented for the most part in Dutch law as of 29 December

+2020) and the CRR by virtue of Regulation (EU) 2019/876 (CRR II) (which for the most part applies as of 28 June 2021) included in the EU banking package adopted in April 2019 (the EU Banking Reforms) and the finalised Basel III reforms as published on 7 December 2017 (the Basel III Reforms) (informally referred to as Basel IV).
 The foregoing measures are expected to require NN Bank to attract and retain additional and/or enhanced capital and liquidity, and will impact the day-to-day banking business.
 Notable changes that will affect NN Bank's business includes changes to the requirements for the risk-weighting of mortgages and the introduction of an output floor.
-NN Bank expects that as of 2023, due to the Basel III Reforms its RWA will increase to a limited extent and that its CET1 capital ratio will be adversely affected to a limited extent as a consequence.
-Furthermore and finally, the impact of these changes to the applicable prudential regime is still to be fully determined by NN Bank.
-This is among others due to the fact that the EU Banking Reforms and Basel III Reforms are still subject (in part) to further implementation in EU or national laws.
+NN Bank expects that as of 2023, due to the Basel III Reforms its risk-weighted assets (RWA) will increase to a limited extent and that its CET1 capital ratio will be adversely affected to a limited extent as a consequence.
+As the impact of the EU Banking Reforms and Basel III Reforms is still subject (in part) to further implementation in the EU or national laws, the exact impact of these changes to the applicable prudential regime is yet to be fully determined by NN Bank.
+NN Bank will closely monitor the further implementation of the EU Banking Reforms and the Basel III Reforms.
+On 27 October 2021, the European Commission published the proposals to implement Basel III Reforms in the EU.
+The amendments to the CRR entered into force on 9 July 2024 and largely apply directly from 1 January 2025.
+The amendments to CRD entered into force on 9 July 2024, but as a European directive the changes will need to be transposed into national law before they become applicable.
+The Dutch Ministry of Finance has 18 months to implement the new CRD into Dutch legislation.
+The provisions of CRD must largely be applied from 11 January 2026.